twinforces/OpenLibraryUI/README.md

-# Getting Started with Create React App
+# Sample React App for ShiftLeft

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It uses Typescript and 'react-bootstrap'.
+It is very much a work in progress.

 ## Available Scripts